ManuelZ/Upwork-Downloader/upwork-downloader-ui/README.md

-### Usage:
+### Setup

 ```
-npm start
+npm install
 ```

-There is no need to navigate to localhost:3000 since this is not a web app, but an electron app.
+### Usage

 ```
-npm run electron
+npm run both
 ```

+The above command will run `npm start` and `npm run electron` concurrently.
 After this, an electron app will open up.

+- There is no need to navigate to localhost:3000 since this is not a web app, but an electron app.